Home

 Twenty examples of how early modern readers from across Europe interpreted and used their Nuremberg Chronicles.

-Continuing history in the margins Schedel, Hartmann.
-Liber Chronicarum (Nuremberg: Anton…
+An interest in chronology Schedel, Hartmann.
+Liber Chronicarum (Nuremberg: Anton Koberger,…

-Arguing with the Chronicle’s narrative Schedel, Hartmann.
+Making Glossaries in the Vernacular Schedel, Hartmann.
 Liber Chronicarum (Nuremberg: Anton…

 This exhibition, funded by the British Academy, comes out of a British Academy International Fellowship